Skip to main content

 • Gush of vaginal fluids

-At any time during your pregnancy, if you notice any sudden physical changes, you should always contact your health team to determine whether or not you need to be seen.
+At any time during your pregnancy, if you notice any sudden physical changes, you should always contact your health team to determine whether you need to be seen.

 The second trimester can be scary.
 Your body is going through so many physical changes and trying to figure out what is normal and what is concerning can be nerve-racking.
 Understanding the changes your body will experience in the second trimester can help ease that anxiety.